Is Lane-Splitting Illegal in Illinois?

-When traffic backs up, some motorcycle riders straddle two lanes to move through the back-up.
-Lane-splitting is legal in a few states, most notably California.
+Lane-splitting is the act of riding a motorcycle in between lanes of slow or stopped traffic.
+Lane-splitting is legal in a few states, most notably California, but not legal in Illinois.
 Illinois law does not specifically allow the practice, but it does not specifically prohibit it either.
-However, 625 ILCS 5/11-703 contains a number of right-of-way and other prohibitions which basically prohibit lane splitting.
+However, 625 ILCS 5/11-703 contains a number of right-of-way and other prohibitions that basically prohibit lane splitting.

 Significantly, there is a difference between lane-splitting and lane-sharing.
 Lane-splitting is moving through traffic to avoid a back up.
 Lane-sharing is riding side by side in the same lane.
 Many confuse these two things, especially if one rider straddle the lane dividing line.

 Given all this confusion, if you were hurt in a motorcycle crash, it is always a good idea to contact a Chicago motorcycle accident attorney.
 Otherwise, you may lose important rights.

 Any moving violation usually triggers the contributory negligence defense.
 If the victim received a traffic ticket, it is easier for the insurance company to shift blame for the crash from the negligent driver to the victim.
 The motorcycle prejudice sometimes comes into play here as well.
 Many emergency responders assume that motorcycle riders are reckless by nature.
 Many jurors assume the same thing.

 Commonly, a motorcycle rider is lane-splitting and a negligent driver changes lanes without yielding the right-of-way to the oncoming motorcycle.
 In situations like these, an personal injury attorney has two chances to debunk the contributory negligence defense.